sp4c38/AWattPrice/PrivacyPolicyEnglish.md

 - Improve user experience
 - Respond to legal requests and prevent harm
 - Run and operate the Mobile Application and Services
-- Create and analyse statistical information
+- Create, analyze and possibly publish statistical information

 Statistical information will never include any information which could harm the users privacy or could identify any individual using our Mobile Application or Services.
+Statictical information will only include general numbers about the usage of the Mobile Application or Services.

 ### Disclosure of information